 Nalanda is home to the world’s oldest and finest academic residential university and for Gautama Buddha who visited this place very often.
-Alongside this, it’s a pilgrim center wrapped completely in a thread of spirituality for Buddhist followers.
-Nalanda district in Bihar is a vibrant amalgamation of spirituality, history, culture, and architecture.
+Alongside this, it’s a pilgrim centre wrapped completely in a thread of spirituality for Buddhist followers.
+Nalanda District in Bihar is a vibrant amalgamation of spirituality, history, culture, and architecture.

 Nalanda was a village in the vicinity of Rajgriha, the capital city of ancient Magadh.
 It was founded in the 5th Century and was initially known to be a maha vihara (Buddhist Monastry).
 Later Nalanda prospered and became a university that attracted students and scholars from across the globe.
 Nalanda adapted to various cultures that came with every ruler that ruled this land and some major kingdoms and rulers under which Nalanda flourished were Gupta rulers, and Mauryan kings till the time it was destroyed by Mughal invaders in the 12th Century.

 An elaborate written account shared by Hieun Tsang, a popular Chinese traveller, says a lot about the place and its liberal culture.
 Tsang visited Nalanda in the 7th century and stated that Nalanda University had 2000 scholars and 10,000 students at that time.
 Scholars and students from Tibet, China Korea, Turkey, Mongolia, Japan, Sri Lanka and many other countries of Central Asia and South East Asia used to visit Nalanda.